The Carnival: Choreographer's Ball

-The Carnival: Choreographer's Ball show is the longest running dance show in Southern California, United States, and a popular monthly showcase of the top/elite choreographers in the world (video, music, and film).
+"The Carnival: Choreographer's Ball" show is the longest-running dance show in Southern California, United States, and a popular monthly showcase of the top/elite choreographers in the world (video, music, and film).
 The show is run in Hollywood, with satellite choreographer's balls in Chicago, New York, Sydney, London, and Tokyo.

 The show is considered the dance community's ultimate competitive venue for choreographers to perform or display their work.

 Origin

-The show was created by Los Angeles choreographers' Carey Ysais and Paulette Azizian in 1998 to give working choreographers and dancers a venue where they could have free artistic expression without the constraints of an artist, a director, or a script.
+The show was created by Los Angeles choreographers Carey Ysais and Paulette Azizian in 1998 to give working choreographers and dancers a venue where they could have free artistic expression without the constraints of an artist, a director, or a script.
 Ysais modeled the show after a similar choreographer showcase that had run at Prince's Glam Slam nightclub in Los Angeles in the 1990s.
-The first venue was at the Key Club on the Sunset Strip, and was promoted in partnership with DMK Entertainment.
+The first venue was the Key Club on the Sunset Strip, and was promoted in partnership with DMK Entertainment.

-Shows and Performance Types
+Shows and performance types

 In order to be on the show, choreographers have to submit video tapes of their work in advance and/or audition, with established and elite choreographers given free access.

 Performances include street dance, popping, funk, hip hop, tap dancing, modern, ballet, lyrical dance, spoken word, and performance art.
 Each show has up to 14 choreographers and/or their dancers who are given up to "five minutes of freedom" to work artistically and perform before their peers.

 Each performance (i.e., "piece") in the show is similar to a mini-musical, with an overall theme, props, costumes, and dance styles.
 Virtually any kind of dance music might be played or various music styles combined.
 However, many pieces are known for being edgy and provocative.

 Some choreographers use the show for dance experimentation.

-The first show of the year is usually an anniversary show, the latest 'The Carnival: Choreographer's Ball 14th Anniversary Show," where the dance community celebrates the year in review.
+The first show of the year is usually an anniversary show, the latest "The Carnival: Choreographer's Ball 14th Anniversary Show," where the dance community celebrates the year in review.
 Choreographer awards and/or tributes are presented to their peers, or a person or group is recognized for outstanding achievement in the field of dance or choreography, including Lifetime Achievement Awards.

 Success

-Talent agents for movie, music, and television productions regularly attend The Carnival: Choreographer's Ball shows searching for talent.
+Talent agents for movie, music, and television productions regularly attend "The Carnival: Choreographer's Ball" shows searching for talent.
 Many dancers get industry work after performing at the show.
 It is estimated that up to "30 percent of participating dancers get bookings" as a result of being in a Choreographer Ball show.

 The show often includes special guests and appearances by many of the top dancers and choreographers including Paula Abdul, Travis Payne, Kenny Ortega, and Wade Robson.
 The audience is usually populated with many of the top songwriters and musical acts in the entertainment business.